dotstrap/legacy-dotstrap/README.md

   - `*.sh` files' paths are written to: `$XDG_CONFIG_HOME/dotstrap/config.bash`

 _Note_: if `$XDG_CONFIG_HOME` is not set, it defaults to `~/.config`.
 Read about the [XDG] base directory spec.

-## roadmap

-This is very much in alpha right now.

-Here are some of my thoughts...

-- [ ] install config files from arbiturary URLs
-- [ ] add a mechanism to specify the load order of paths (the order in which the repo config files are added to dotstrap's config file) so that, for example, `path.{sh,zsh,fish}` is loaded first so that it can set up your `$PATH` before anything else
-- [ ] list config files of `REPO` when running `ds list REPO`
-- [ ] add a mechanism to define what config files to load and where to put them, possibly through a YAML (or similar) config file at root of repo or via shell environment variables
-- [ ] prompt user to let dotstrap automatically add the correct `source $XDG_CONFIG_HOME/dotstrap/dotstrap.X` statement to the proper shell innitialization file
-- [ ] use YAML (or similar) to allow downloading/loading on conditions (OS, if a program is installed etc.)
-- [ ] add a mechanism to determine if a file is simply a fish function (if it is outside of `./functions` and symlink it to `~/.config/fish/functions` instead of `source`ing to take advantage of fish lazy loading functions

 [bundler]: https://github.com/bundler/bundler/
 [XDG]: http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html